-How do I Copy a Quicken Data File
+How Do I Copy a Quicken Data File?

 You might copy part of a file if you want to copy transactions within a certain date range to start a new file for a new fiscal year, or if you want to copy your reminders, memorized payees, transaction groups, and categories to a new file without copying any transactions.

-- What if I don't see the file I want to copy?When you start Quicken, it opens the last file you used (located in the Quicken folder by default).
+- Open the file you want to copy.
+When you start Quicken, it opens the last file you used (located in the Quicken folder by default).
 To work with a different file in the same folder, choose File menu > Open Quicken File.
 Quicken can also help you find a file in another folder.

-2. Choose File menu > File Operations > Copy.
+- Choose File menu > File Operations > Copy.

-- What are the rules for naming files?When naming the Quicken file, don't use any of these characters: * ? < > | " : \ / (asterisk, question mark, left and right angle bracket, pipe, straight quotation marks, colon, BACKSLASH, FORWARD SLASH).
+Naming Rules: When naming the Quicken file, don't use any of these characters: * ? < > | " : \ / (asterisk, question mark, left and right-angle bracket, pipe, straight quotation marks, colon, backslash, forward slash).
 Also, don't add the .qdf extension; Quicken does that for you.

-- Tell me moreIf your file contains invoice/receivable transactions (only in Quicken Home & Business), Quicken retains all unpaid transactions such as unpaid invoices as well as invoices created prior to the specified date, but which are linked to payments that fall within the new date range.
+If your file contains invoice/receivable transactions (only in Quicken Home & Business), Quicken retains all unpaid transactions such as unpaid invoices as well as invoices created prior to the specified date, but which are linked to payments that fall within the new date range.
 To create a new file that contains only your reminders transactions, memorized payees, transaction groups, and categories (but no transactions), enter dates that are later than the last transaction in the current file.
 Also, clear the two Include All check boxes.

-5. Select the Include All Prior Uncleared Transactions check box to copy uncleared transactions that occurred outside the specified date range.
+- Select the Include All Prior Uncleared Transactions check box to copy uncleared transactions that occurred outside the specified date range.
 (Optional)

-- About uncleared transactionsUncleared transactions are unreconciled transactions dated before the Include Transactions From date.
+Uncleared transactions are unreconciled transactions dated before the Include Transactions From date.

 - If you're not specifying a date range, you should copy all these transactions in most cases.
 When you do this, Quicken summarizes (that is, sums up the amounts of) these transactions for each account.
 Then it uses this total amount as the opening balance of the corresponding account in the new file.